Breakin' Dishes

-"Breakin' Dishes" is a song by Barbadian singer Rihanna, from her third studio album Good Girl Gone Bad (2007).
+"Breakin' Dishes" is a song by the Barbadian singer Rihanna, from her third album Good Girl Gone Bad (2007).
 The song was co-written by Christopher Stewart and The-Dream, with production completed by the former.
 The song received positive reviews from music critics, who agreed that the song was one of the highlights of the album.
 "Breakin' Dishes" also charted at number four on the US Hot Dance Club Songs chart in both 2008 and 2009.
 The song's only live televised performance was at the Pepsi Smash Show Super Bowl game in 2009, and it was also included on three of Rihanna's arena tours; the Good Girl Gone Bad Tour (2007–08), Last Girl on Earth Tour (2009–10) and the Loud Tour (2011).
+In 2025, following a rise in popularity on TikTok, the song charted in multiple countries.

 Composition

-"Breakin' Dishes" was written by Christopher "Tricky" Stewart and The-Dream, with the former producing the song.
+"Breakin' Dishes" was written by Christopher "Tricky" Stewart and The-Dream, who also produced the song.
 The song appears as the fourth track on Good Girl Gone Bad.
 Lyrically, "Breakin' Dishes" is about "a downtrodden wife who exacts revenge on her cheating husband", according to Nick Levine of Digital Spy.
 According to the digital music sheet published by EMI Publishing, the song is written in the key of B minor and is set in common time with a moderate techno rock beat, with a metronome of 124 beats per minute.
 Rihanna's vocal range in the song spans from the low note of G_{3} to the high note of C♯_{5}.
 Musically, "Breakin' Dishes" is piano and guitar driven, incorporating elements of R&B and dance-pop.